epfl-ada/ada-2022-project-adaandthelovelaces/README.md

 - the **indegree** of the destination article: we might expect that the most popular articles are the ones which have the higher number of links pointing toward them.
 By adding this variable in our analysis, we remove a source of bias for the analysis of the other features.

-Finally, a case study is conducted as an example of poor link layout.
-We will limit the view of players in the Wikispeedia game and asses their performances (The player only uses links in a limited view).

 ### Data pre-processing